potatoqualitee/influx/README.md

         ACCESS_TOKEN: "${{ secrets.ACCESS_TOKEN }}"
 ```

+#### Runtime parameters

 You can also use GitHub runtime parameters!

 Note that if any of your follows or followers have been previously blocked on Mastodon, they will be skipped.